gsmithvi/gsmithvi.github.io/_drafts/1-parakeet-invaders-fun-with-r.Rmd

 # Biological invasions, monk parakeets and coding

 How do species evolve invasive traits?
 Do species appropriate pre-existing traits to become successful invaders?
-What roles do human human disturbance and phenotypic plasticity play in successful biological invasions?
+What roles do human disturbance and phenotypic plasticity play in successful biological invasions?
 These are long-standing questions in the field of invasion biology.
 In my PhD research, I'm addressing these questions by studying an invasive parakeet species.

 <img src="/images/mp1.jpg" width="300" height ="300" />